Loading ...

 employee wellbeing

-There is an evident link between staff well-being and absenteeism.
-In this article, we address business owners and MDs in hopes of conveying how vital employee mental health is for any organisation.
-We will also share tips on how you can improve it within your company.
+There is a clear connection between staff well-being and absenteeism.
+In this article, we target business owners and managing directors with the aim of emphasising the importance of employee mental health for any organisation.
+We will also provide tips on how to enhance it within your company.

-In the past couple of years, great strides have been taken in addressing mental health issues.
-While they have always existed, they have long been ignored in our society.
-It is very promising to see an increasing number of companies addressing mental well-being within their organisations.
-I will also take proactive steps to raise awareness and offer support to those who may be struggling.
-However, the road ahead is still long, especially since many businesses still don’t see the significance of building a healthy company environment.
+In the past couple of years, significant progress has been made in addressing mental health issues.
+While these issues have always existed, they have long been overlooked in our society.
+It is very encouraging to see an increasing number of companies focusing on mental well-being within their organisations.
+I will also take proactive steps to raise awareness and provide support to those who may be struggling.
+However, the road ahead is still long, especially since many businesses still don’t recognize the importance of fostering a healthy workplace environment.

-Before we begin, it’s worth noting that it’s a proven fact that happy employees are up to 13% more productive.
-In other words, by ensuring the happiness of your employees, you don’t just cater to them - you are also bettering how your business runs.
+Before we begin, it’s worth noting that happy employees are up to 13% more productive.
+In other words, by ensuring your employees' happiness, you don’t just cater to them; you also enhance how your business operates.
 The opposite is also true.
-Organisations in which staff wellbeing isn’t prioritised are chronic sufferers of underperformance, lack of motivation and, most of all, patchy work attendance.
-The latter is particularly expensive to companies of all sizes; thus, we are going to focus on it today.
-We will also share actionable solutions for improving your staff's work environment.
+Organisations that do not prioritise staff wellbeing suffer from chronic underperformance, lack of motivation, and, most importantly, inconsistent work attendance.
+The latter can be particularly costly for companies of all sizes; therefore, we will focus on it today.
+We will also share actionable solutions to improve your staff's work environment.

 What Are the Causes of Staff Absenteeism?

-There are several common reasons for patterns of work absence.
-Here are the common ones:
+Several common reasons exist for patterns of work absence.
+Here are the most common ones:

 • Hostile work environment;